 How To Store African Black Soap

-Also, when African black soap is exposed to air, it often develops a very thin white film on the surface.
+Also, when African black soap is exposed to air, it develops a thin white film on the surface.
 To avoid this, put the bar in an airtight ziplock bag.
-If you have bought it in bulk, cut a small piece for use and store the rest in a ziplock bag or wrap it up in plastic.
+If you have bought it in bulk, cut a small piece for use and store the rest in a ziplock bag or wrap it in plastic.
 Keep in a cool and dry place.

 Risks Of Using African Black Soap